raffyMartinez/MapWinForms/README.md

 3. Shapefile layer attributes can be viewed in a table.

 There will be functionality that I will add in the future

+### Notes on Office2007ColorPicker
+There is a project named Owf.Controls.Office2007ColorPicker that is embedded in this solution.
+You need to build this project to build Office2007ColorPicker.dll.
+Afterwards, just reference this dll in MapWinForms project.